Nicky Lopez Preview, Player Props: Braves vs. Giants

-On Friday, Nicky Lopez (hitting .375 in his past 10 games) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 10:15 PM ET.
+On Saturday, Nicky Lopez (.429 on-base percentage in past 10 games, 90 points above season-long percentage) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 4:05 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Mets.

 Nicky Lopez Game Info & Props vs. the Giants